JPJenna Press

 JennaPress helps teams build company websites and landing pages with reusable content models, switchable templates, and AI-friendly generation workflows.
 It is designed for fast static deployment, consistent rendering, and flexible visual customization on top of the same data contract.

-The background behind Jenna Press
+The problem Jenna Press is solving

-Too many small sites become accidental apps
+Small sites become accidental apps

-Multilingual delivery should be designed, not patched
+Multilingual routing should be predictable

 Reusable blocks